-Mr. Razzag Abiodun - Deputy Managing Director (Technical)
+Mr. Razzaq Abiodun - Deputy Managing Director (Technical) and MD/CEO in August, 2021

-The Board Finance, General Purposes and Investment Committee met ten times during the period under review.
+The Board Finance, General Purposes and Investment Committee met seven (7) times during the period under review.
 The following table shows the meeting dates and the attendance of the Committee members at such meetings: